 toastPlugin.showToast("Hello from Native!");

-// Show toast with specific duration
+// Show a toast with a specific duration

 toastPlugin.showToast("This is a long toast", Toast.LENGTH_LONG);